LittleBrotherAI/lambda-monitoring-api/README.md

 ```

 Then the server will be running!
 You can test the connection with `curl http://<ip-address>:80/` and should get a welcome message :)

+TODO:
+- tarik add the remaining callbackurls
+- change it so that surprisal.py does not redownload models every time at start and when called
+- add cot_untrusted_trusted_similarity and surprisal to main